HYPA: Efficient Detection of Path Anomalies in Time Series Data on Networks

-We can see De Bruijn graphs as generalization of standard, first-order graphs to higher-order models of paths of length $k$, where any path of length $q$ in $G^k$ translates to a path of length $k+q-1$ in $G$.
-We iteratively construct such De Bruijn graph models of order \(k\) by means of a line graph transformation of the De Bruijn graph model of order \(k-1\).
+We can see De Bruijn graphs as a generalization of standard, first-order graphs to higher-order models of paths of length $k$, where any path of length $q$ in $G^k$ translates to a path of length $k+q-1$ in $G$.
+We iteratively construct De Bruijn graph models of order \(k\) by means of a line graph transformation on the \(k-1\)st order model.

-The benefit of this representation is that it allows us to represent the frequencies of paths of length \(k\) observed in a graph to the weights of edges in a \(k\)-th order De Bruijn graph.
-This can be seen in the illustration of a De Bruijn graph with order \(k=2\) in \cref{fig:toy-examples}, where nodes represent paths of length \(k-1=1\) (i.e., edges in \(G\)) that overlap in \(k-1=1\) nodes, while edges represent all paths of length \(k=2\).
-Note that we also consider all \emph{subpaths of length two}, i.e., paths of length two contained in longer paths.
+This representation is powerful because it allows us to encode the frequencies of paths of length \(k\) through a first-order graph to the weights of edges in a \(k\)-th order De Bruijn graph.
+This can be seen in the illustration of a De Bruijn graph with order \(k=2\) in \cref{fig:toy-examples}, where nodes represent paths of length \(k-1=1\) that overlap in \(k-1=1\) nodes (i.e., edges in \(G\)), while edges represent all paths of length \(k=2\).